Cray-HPE/docs-csm/install/redeploy_pit_node.md

 #### 3.1 Start Hand-Off

 1. Start a new typescript (quit )
-   (Run this on the `pit` node as root, the prompts are removed for easier copy-paste; this step is only useful as a whole)
+   (Run this on the PIT node as root, the prompts are removed for easier copy-paste; this step is only useful as a whole)
    - Exit the current typescript if one has arrived here from the prior pages:

       ```bash